Oreire/helm-kubdep/README.md

-## Deployment of Containerized Web Applications on a Kubernetes Cluster Using Helm and GitHub Actions
+## End-to-End CI/CD Pipeline with Helm, ArgoCD, and GitHub Actions
+   A GitOps-Driven Approach to Cloud-Native Application Delivery

 ## 1.0	Project Overview

-This project implements the automated deployment of a containerized web application on a Kubernetes cluster using Helm charts.
-A three-node Kubernetes cluster was created using KIND (Kubernetes IN Docker) on Docker Desktop to simulate a production-like environment.
+This project implements the automated deployment of a containerized web application on a Kubernetes cluster using Helm charts and GitOps principles.
+A four-node Kubernetes cluster was created using KIND (Kubernetes IN Docker) on Docker Desktop to simulate a production-like environment.

-The deployment process involved building and containerizing the application using a Dockerfile, followed by pushing the image to a local container registry for efficient image management.
-Helm charts were then configured to define the application's Kubernetes resources, ensuring a standardized and repeatable deployment process.
+The deployment process involved building and containerizing the application using a Dockerfile, then pushing the image to a local container registry for efficient image storage and access.
+Helm charts were configured to define the application's Kubernetes resources, ensuring a standardized, reproducible, and version-controlled deployment.

-To achieve continuous integration and deployment (CI/CD), GitHub Actions (self-hosted runner) was utilized to automate the Helm-based deployment pipeline.
-This ensured that any updates to the application were seamlessly built, tested, and deployed to the Kubernetes cluster.
-Finally, port-forwarding was used to enable access to the deployed application, allowing interaction with the running service within the cluster.
+To achieve continuous integration and deployment (CI/CD), GitHub Actions (with a self-hosted runner) was used to automate the Helm-based deployment pipeline—triggering builds and releases on code changes.
+ArgoCD was then integrated to manage application deployments declaratively using GitOps.
+It continuously monitored the Helm chart repository and synchronized the cluster state with the desired configuration stored in Git, enabling automated rollbacks, drift detection, and visual insight into the deployment lifecycle.
+Finally, port-forwarding was used to enable local access to the deployed application, providing interactive access to the running service within the cluster.

-This project demonstrates a scalable, automated, and efficient approach to deploying containerized applications in a Kubernetes environment, leveraging Helm for package management and GitHub Actions for CI/CD automation.
+This project demonstrates a scalable, automated, and GitOps-driven approach to deploying containerized applications in Kubernetes—leveraging Helm for Kubernetes packaging, GitHub Actions for CI/CD orchestration, and ArgoCD for declarative and auditable GitOps delivery.

 ## 2.0	Technologies Used